Information for new students

 Support from Student Housing

 You will be offered a high level of support and advice to help you to find your first student home.
-Student Housing will provide access to the latest private accommodation vacancies with our registered landlords, as well as offering support and advice on any issues relating to private rented accommodation.
-You’ll have access to an online house-hunting portal, which includes information on deposits, contracts, maintenance issues and what to look for in a house.
+Student Housing offer year-round advice and support on any issues relating to private rented accommodation– from deposit queries, to landlord issues and much more.

 - Watch the Student Guide to Private Housing